 Data are the currency — the lifeblood — of science.
 Every science practice is part of the process of turning systematically collected observations (data) into evidence that helps us learn and communicate about how the world works.

 When presented as evidence, data allow us to understand the nature of past events and predict consequences and outcomes.
 We use data to justify decisions and actions and prepare wisely for changes that likely lie ahead.
 Ability to turn data into evidence is essential to thriving in a fast-changing world.

-Many science and math educators are concerned that students are not learning to graph, analyze, interpret, and reason effectively about data as evidence.
+Many science and math educators are concerned that students, at a very basic level, are not learning to graph, analyze, interpret, and reason effectively about data as evidence.